florianvandamme/CarND-Traffic-Sign-Classifier-Project/README.md

 * validation set accuracy of `93.8%`
 * test set accuracy of `66.67%` (New images)

 I've based my model on [this published model](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
-From there I did some tweaks to the input data.
+From there on I did some tweaks to the input data.
 Because I was getting really good training results but bad validation results (overfitting).
 I've applied dropout which had a performance increase from 5 to even 10% accuracy in validation.

 #### Test a Model on New Images
 **1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.**